abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{split}
 \end{equation}
 $$
+(remember that in the first equation the row vector corresponds to input and the column vector corresponds to output)

 In the avove example you can see that we can think of this operation in two ways.
 One way is in terms of state vectors and dirac notation similar to the example `Ex-6`, another way is in terms of sum of two deterministic operation each associated with some probability.